Matrix Completion Methods for Causal Panel Data Models: Two Illustrations

 \subsection{The Abadie-Diamond-Hainmueller California Smoking Data}

-We use the control units from the California smoking data studied in \cite{Abadie2010} with $N=38, T=31$.
+We use the control units from the California smoking data studied in \cite{abadie2010synthetic} with $N=38, T=31$.
 Note that in the original data set there are $39$ units but one of them (state of California) is treated which will be removed in this section since the untreated values for that unit are not available.
 We then artificially designate some units and time periods to be treated, and compare predicted values for those unit/time-periods to the actual values.

-We consider two settings for the treatment adoption: \begin{itemize} \item Case 1: Simultaneous adoption where $N_t$ units adopt the treatment in period $T_0+1$, and the remaining units never adopt the treatment. \item Case 2: Staggered adoption where $N_t$ units adopt the treatment in some period after period $T$, with the actual adoption date varying among these units. \end{itemize}
+We consider two settings for the treatment adoption: \begin{itemize} \item Case 1: Simultaneous adoption where randomly selected $N_t$ units adopt the treatment in period $T_0+1$, and the remaining units never adopt the treatment. \item Case 2: Staggered adoption where randomly $N_t$ units adopt the treatment in some period after period $T$, with the actual adoption date varying randomly among these units. \end{itemize}

-In each case, the average RMSE for different ratios $T_0/T$ is reported in Figure \ref{fig:california}.
-For clarity of the figures, for each $T_0/T$, while all confidence intervals of various methods are calculated using the same ratio $T_0/T$, in the figure they are slightly jittered to the left or right.
+In each case, the average RMSE, for different ratios $T_0/T$, is reported in Figure \ref{fig:california}.
+For clarity of the figures, for each $T_0/T$, while all 95\% sampling intervals of various methods are calculated using the same ratio $T_0/T$, in the figure they are slightly jittered to the left or right.
 In the simultaneous adoption case, DID generally does poorly, suggesting that the data are rich enough to support more complex models.
 For small values of $T_0/T$, SC-ADH and HR-EN perform poorly while VT-EN is superior.
 As $T_0/T$ grows closer to one, VT-EN, HR-EN, SC-ADH and MC-NNM methods all do well.
 The staggered adoption results are similar with some notable differences; VT-EN performs poorly (similar to DID) and MC-NNM is the superior approach.
 The performance improvement of MC-NNM can be attributed to its use of additional observations (pre-treatment values of treatment units).